simonwlin/simonwlin.github.io/essays/software-engineering.md

 ## Final Thoughts

 Although I currently do not know anything about software engineering, I believe that learning about software engineering will be incredibly helpful and valuable.
 Having a good understanding of software engineering will definitely help with enhancing skills.
-I am excited to learn more about software engineering and apply what I have learned in this course to software engineering projects.
+While software engineering may be a difficult and stressful course, I am excited to learn more about software engineering and apply what I have learned in this course to software engineering projects.